 Residential construction and government projects have declined after U.S. construction spending dropped by 0.6% in December, the U.S. Department of Commerce reported Monday, March 4.
 The setback followed a 0.8% rise in spending in November.

 The Commerce Department reports that residential construction dropped by 1.4% and spending on government projects declined by 0.6%.
 These numbers reveal the ongoing struggles in the housing sector and the declining activity in federal, state, and local activity.
+However, as of 2017, approximately 8.4 million people were employed within the construction industry in the United States.

 One of the struggles in the housing sector include the gap in the supply of affordable housing.
 According to CBS, even neighborhoods in the U.S. with the lowest rents are experiencing issues with affordable housing supply.